xiaoyeye/CNNC/README.md

 ## 5.3 GTRD mESC TF prediction model

 # 6, Train model for a new task
+(see folder for details)

-Users can define their own tasks by providing new expression data and (or) new gene pair lables.
+## Users can define their own tasks by providing new expression data and (or) new gene pair lables.